kristonovo/float/README.md

 ### Grid

 The Grid is a simple 8-column-based setup.
 You can combine different classes to adjust your layout.
+Use ```.col-last``` for end column.

 ***